xamQrexii/xamqrexii/README.md

 ### Hello World <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 My name is **Muhammad Osmma** as known as **xamQrexii**.
-I have more than 4 and a half years of experience in JavaScript Full-Stack development.
+I am JavaScript Full-Stack DevOps Engineers having more than 4.5 years of experience.

 Here are some ideas to get you started: